DanielDimitrov1/SecOps/Compromising Platforms/README.md

 ***This repo is a very highlight collection of tools, techniques, and scanners I've used in my projects to improve security.
 It covers network reconnaissance, penetration testing, and security assessments.
 Use these tools responsibly and within legal boundaries.*** <br />

+***To strengthen application security and mitigate potential threats, I have implemented the measures that are mentioned at the bottom of this file as well as in the "AWS WAF Configuration files" :***

 ---

 ## Web Enumeration Techniques